Why Donald Trump’s Border Wall Would Not Solve Our Immigration Issues [Opinion]

 At most, the border wall might potentially halt half of the undocumented immigrants that come into this country.
 So, let’s do the math.
 Approximately 700,000 immigrants enter the country illegally every year, according to the Center for Immigration Studies.
 Slash that number in half thanks to the border wall.
 Compare that to the $25 billion construction cost.
 You would find that we would be spending about $71,000 per immigrant to stop them from entering the country.

 Okay, but let’s play devil’s advocate even further here.
 Let’s say that Americans want to spend an average of $68 million a day to keep immigrants from entering the country.
 It would not change a single thing.
 Why?
 Because most violent crimes are not committed by immigrants.
 In fact, the largest demographic that commits the most crimes are native-born American citizens.
 A 2015 report by the American Immigration Council shows that middle-aged native-born Americans had an incarceration rate of 10.7 percent.
-That’s triple of the 2.8 percent of male Mexican immigrants and 1.7 percent of Salvadoran and Guatemalan male immigrants.
+That’s triple the 2.8 percent of male Mexican immigrants and 1.7 percent of Salvadoran and Guatemalan male immigrants.
 Similarly, the Human Rights Watch has documented that white Americans have been leading the statistics in drug arrests since 1980.
-They lead in similar statistics to forcible rape as well, according to the Bureau of Justice Statistics.
+They lead in similar statistics in forcible rape as well, according to the Bureau of Justice Statistics.

 To put it simply, immigrants are not bringing in crime, drugs, or rapists.
 We’re bringing that in all by ourselves.